Optimal Stopping Methodology for the Secretary Problem with Random Queries: Introduction

 \section{Introduction}

-The secretary problem, also known as the game of Googol, the beauty contest problem, and the dowry problem, was formally introduced in \cite{G1} while the first solution was obtained in \cite{L1}.
+The secretary problem, also known as the game of Googol, the beauty contest problem, and the dowry problem, was formally introduced in \cite{G}, while the first solution was obtained in \cite{L}.
 A widely used version of the secretary problem can be stated as follows: $n$ individuals are ordered without ties according to their qualifications.
-They apply for a ``secretary'' position, and are interviewed one by one, in a random order.
-When the $t$-th candidate appears, one can only rank (again without ties) her/him with respect to the $t-1$ already interviewed individuals.
+They apply for a ``secretary'' position, and are interviewed one by one, in a uniformly random order.
+When the $t$-th candidate appears, she or he can only be ranked (again without ties) with respect to the $t-1$ already interviewed individuals.
 At the time of the $t$-th interview, the employer must make the decision to hire the person present or continue with the interview process by rejecting the candidate; rejected candidates cannot be revisited at a later time.
 The employer succeeds only if the best candidate is hired.
 If only one selection is to be made, the question of interest is to determine a strategy (i.e., final rule) that maximizes the probability of selecting the best candidate.

-In \cite{L1} the problem was solved using algebraic methods with backwards recursions while \cite{D1} considered the process as a Markov chain.
-An extension of the secretary problem, known as the \emph{dowry problem with multiple choices} (for simplicity, we refer to it as the dowry problem), was studied by \cite{GM1}.
+In \cite{L} the problem was solved using algebraic methods with backward recursions while \cite{D} considered the process as a Markov chain.
+An extension of the secretary problem, known as the \emph{dowry problem with multiple choices} (for simplicity, we refer to it as the dowry problem), was studied in \cite{GM}.
 In the dowry problem, one is allowed to select $s>1$ candidates during the interview process, and the condition for success is that the selected group includes the best candidate.
 This review process can be motivated in many different ways: for example, one may view the $s$-selection to represent candidates invited for a second round of interviews.
-In \cite{GM1} we find a heuristic solution to the dowry problem while \cite{S1} solved the problem using a functional-equation approach of the dynamic programming method.
+In \cite{GM} we find a heuristic solution to the dowry problem while \cite{S1} solved the problem using a functional-equation approach of the dynamic programming method.